Williston Basin: Petroleum

 The long history of sedimentary deposition in the Williston Basin included deposition of rocks well suited to serve as hydrocarbon source and reservoir rocks.
 The basin's oil and gas fields are found in a wide range of geologic ages, as indicated by the generalized stratigraphic column.

 In 1913, shallow gas was discovered in an Upper Cretaceous sandstone on the Cedar Creek Anticline, and oil was discovered on the same anticline in 1936.
 The basin did not become a major oil province until the 1950s when large fields were discovered in North Dakota.
 Amerada Corporation began the search in 1946.
 After four years of testing and mapping they started drilling at a promising lease 30 miles north-east of Williston, North Dakota, and on April 4, 1951, discovered oil on the Nesson Anticline, with the Amerada Hess Corporation Clarence Iverson #1 well.
 Other oil firms rushed in to buy up leases on farm land to explore for oil and by 1954 80% of the possible oil producing areas were under lease.
 Royal Dutch Shell at that time had leases on over 8 million acres.
 Many local farmers and area speculators became instant millionaires, leasing land at an average of $25 an acre and then selling those leases back at a much higher cost per acre.

-Production peaked in 1986, and tehn decreased.
+Production peaked in 1986, and then decreased.
 In the early 2000s significant increases in production began because of horizontal drilling techniques (fracking), especially in the Bakken Formation.

 Cumulative basin production totals about 3.8 Goilbbl of oil and 470 Gcuft of natural gas.
 The largest oil fields are listed in the following table, showing estimated ultimate recoveries.